peacheym/SportSonification/README.md

 ![erg_ss](https://user-images.githubusercontent.com/15327742/199531032-8ee982ed-5536-4b40-849c-d32f6cf1f2c2.png)

-This image shows the combination of a video capture and accelerometer data from a short rowing ergometer clip.
-The full video is avaliable [here](https://youtu.be/hntFUQYL8Ns).
+This screenshot shows the combination of a video capture and accelerometer data from a short rowing ergometer clip.
+The full video is avaliable on YouTube by clicking [here](https://youtu.be/hntFUQYL8Ns).

 A video demo of the entire sonification system working is available [here](https://youtu.be/oBo2xh0Tmmg).